lemlac/mulem/docs/reference.md

 #### Lambda Functions

 You can define a function within an expression with the keyword `fn` in the pattern `fn(_) = _`.
 This is useful for passing functions to other functions.
 If the lambda function has multiple lines, it must terminate with `end`.
-As mentioned before, the purity of the lambda must match the function that it's being passed to.

 ```
 map(array, func) = [++for x in array then func(x)]